danveb/capstone-1-sail-master/README.md

 Wind speed is the main safety measure this application reads in order to provide a recommendation to sailors.

-Using Python 3.7.9 with Flask, SQLAlchemy, WTForms.
-Database is through PostgreSQL and Heroku for deployment.

-**Happy Sailing!**

 > Steps to run locally

 1. Run virtual environment